URBAN CRIME PATTERNS

 Activities linked to learning goals

 Goal 1: You will read articles, book chapters and reports on the causes and correlates of crime, and you will listen to related lecture material.
 You will be completing one short but demanding paper.
+It requires you to learn a conceptual model, apply that model to a specific situation, provide evidence supporting that application, and reflect carefully on both the model and the situation.

 Goal 2: You will read articles, book chapters and reports about crime patterns, and you will read and analyze maps.
 You will complete one homework assignment.
+You will engage in NUMEROUS in-class exercises.

 Goal 4: You will see examples of crime and structural data presented in class and in your readings.